Sebastiaan de Vet

 activities

-As lecturer at TU Delft's faculty op Aerospace Engineering, I am teaching in several BSc and MSc courses on planetary geoscience and meteorites.
-In addition I have developed the Delft Meteorite Lab, an online teaching collection based on 3-D models of meteorites and impact rocks, including some examples from the Naturalis meteorite collection.
+As senior lecturer at TU Delft's faculty op Aerospace Engineering, I am teaching in several BSc and MSc courses on topics in planetary geoscience and meteorites, as well as laboratory techniques.
+In addition I have developed the Delft Meteorite Lab, an online teaching collection based on 3-D models of meteorites and impact rocks, including some examples from the Naturalis meteorite collection

 Current